imEvgeha/portal/src/ui/elements/nexus-dynamic-form/README.md

 ## Json schema
 - See an example of json schema in `NEXUS\PORTAL\src\pages\avails\right-details`
-- path should be the same as the field name in the API
+- path should be the same as the field incorrectValue in the API

 ## Dependencies
 - Are used to provide dependencies between the fields